alejandroLoz/customilyPublic/README.md

   This is how it should look for mobile:
   ![Mobile pp](https://i.imgur.com/x7waVFC.png)

-You can obtain the product metadata with `engraver.currentProduct`, we only want to show the textfields and the dropdowns for the font opitons, so you can ignore everything else returned by said function.
-  - To obtain the text id for the i'th position use, `engraver.currentProduct.preview.textsPreview[i].id`
-  - To obtain the list for the font paths for the i'th position use`engraver.currentProduct.preview.textsPreview[i].fontsMap` *Make sure to strip the last bit of the fonts, in other words, instead of displaying `"Avenir Heavy-61ed8ee8-0bae-477d-9310-c248a4924613.otf"` , you should show : `"Avenir Heavy"`*

-  - All the user interaction should be reflected in the canvas. (using `engraver.setText(id,line)` and `engraver.setFont(id,option)`)

 ## Delivery

   - The solution should be run using `npm run test`.
 This should open a new window with the home page of the solution.
-  - The solution should be uploaded to github as a pull request to a branch other than master that you'll have to create.
+  - The solution should be uploaded to github as a pull request to a branch other than `master` that you'll have to create.